 Promotes mental health and wellness across the spectrum of gender identities and sexual orientations through education, training and clinical services.
-We are a collective of medical providers, mental health professionals, staff, students, and community leaders that represent a partnership between multiple campus departments including Vaden Health Center and Queer Student Resources.
 Feel free to reach out to us if you have questions about our current projects:

 Confidential Support Team (CR)

 Offers support to Stanford students impacted by sexual assault and relationship violence, including domestic abuse, intimate partner abuse, stalking, and sexual or gender-based harassment and discrimination.
-CST also works with students who have been accused of these actions to help them understand their rights and options and provide emotional support and connection to appropriate resources.
 The CST is staffed by licensed psychologists and a licensed clinical social worker.
-There is no charge for Stanford students.

 Tel: 650.736.6933 or for 24/7 urgent support, call 650.725.9955